 and you should consider using it when you require uncomplicated and always a well-maintained solution for presenting 360 product tours together with plain images and videos in one media viewer.

-Generally we recommend to look through the many AJAX-ZOOM examples and select one, whose functionality most fits your requirements and start working with it.
-Please note that the behavior and layout are all changeable over extension options, general AJAX-ZOOM options and CSS.
+Generally, we recommend looking through the many AJAX-ZOOM examples and select one whose functionality most fits your requirements, and start working with it.
+Please note that the behavior and layout are all changeable via extension options, general AJAX-ZOOM options, and CSS.

 An example of product 360 views together with flat images and videos within a responsive full-page layout.
 The media viewer covers the most space of the viewport.

 In this particular example, the thumbnails gallery does not use any sliders.